famished-tiger/Skeem/README.md

 ## Usage

 The __Skeem__ project has just started.
-At this stage, it is too early to use the gem.
+At this stage, the gem consists of a tokenizer.
+At least these steps must be done in order to have a first interpreter:
+- TODO: define subset of Scheme grammar
+- TODO: buuild parser of Scheme subset
+- TODO: Implement Skeem interpreter (and REPL)

 Roadmap:
 - Implement an equivalent of [lis.py](http://www.norvig.com/lispy.html)